TNTurnerLab/Tortoise/README.md

 ### Washington University in St. Louis Medical School
 ### Tychele N. Turner, Ph.D., Lab

-This pipeline takes in aligned, short read Illumina data, in the form of .cram or .bam files, for a family trio and reports *de novo* variants in a .vcf file.
-This is a modified version pipeline run from [Ng et al. 2022](https://doi.org/10.1002/humu.24455), making use of the open source, CPU only versions of the programs that were GPU accelerated in the paper.
-This pipeline uses DeepVariant [(Poplin et al. 2018)](https://rdcu.be/7Dhl) and GATK Haplotypecaller to call variants [(Poplin et al. 2017)](https://www.biorxiv.org/content/10.1101/201178v3), GLnexus [(Lin et al. 2018)](https://www.biorxiv.org/content/10.1101/343970v1) for joint-genotyping , and lastly, a custom workflow to call *de novo* variants.
+This pipeline takes in aligned, short-read Illumina data, in the form of .cram or .bam files, for a family trio and reports *de novo* variants in a .vcf file.
+This is a modified version pipeline run from [Ng et al. 2022](https://doi.org/10.1002/humu.24455), making use of the open-source, CPU-only versions of the programs outlined in the paper.
+This pipeline uses DeepVariant [(Poplin et al. 2018)](https://rdcu.be/7Dhl) and GATK Haplotypecaller to call variants [(Poplin et al. 2017)](https://www.biorxiv.org/content/10.1101/201178v3), GLnexus [(Lin et al. 2018)](https://www.biorxiv.org/content/10.1101/343970v1) for joint-genotyping, and lastly, a custom workflow to call *de novo* variants.

 # How to Run